So you’re looking to earn extra money online.

 - LinkedIn Pulse

 You’ve spent dozens of hours creating and launching your course.
 Congrats!

 Now you sit back and spend a few hours marketing your course each month while you earn a ton of money, right?

 Not if you want unhappy customers.
 The information you’ll teach in your course will eventually be irrelevant.

-Know at some point the information in your course will be irrelevant.
-So stay on top of your course’s content and keep the information is up-to-date.
+Know at some point, the information in your course will be irrelevant.
+So stay on top of your course’s content and keep the information up-to-date.

 7. Create The Perfect Side-Hustle

 Forget about finding the perfect side-hustle from the start.